-Freehold land
+- Freehold land Not depreciated

-Plant and equipment
+Plant and equipment 2% 50%

-Leased plant

-Not depreciated

-2% - 50%

-3% - 20%
+Leased plant 3% 20% and equipment

+Mining property and Units of production

-Mining property and development, deferred development and deferred stripping and equipment
+- Mining property and Units of production development, deferred development and deferred stripping

-Units of production

 The residual value, the useful life and the depreciation method applied to an asset are reassessed at least annually.
 Any changes are accounted for prospectively.